-(f) An Amount of ₹ 72.53 crore is payable to GECPL as at March 31, 2021 on account of payment of ₹ 107.16 crores made from the common pool of funds at the time of demerger during the period July 1, 2016 to March 31, 2017.
+(f) An Amount of ₹ 108.56 Crore (P.Y.Rs 72.53 Crore) is payable to GECPL as at March 31, 2022.
 This amount has been earmarked against the assignment of specific claims and awards in favour of GECPL, for which the Company has written to the clients.
 No interest is accrued on the aforesaid amount.